Expanding coverage in regional Australia

 Who’s funding the Mobile Black Spot Program?

-The Mobile Black Spot Program builds upon significant investments already undertaken by Telstra to expand and upgrade our wireless network.
+The Mobile Black Spot Program builds upon significant investments already undertaken by Telstra to expand and upgrade our mobile network.

-Our partnership with the Federal Government will involve Telstra investing an additional $165 million of our own funds to build the 429 new sites as part of the Mobile Black Spot Program.
-This is part of an approximate $5 billion investment into our mobile network over the three years to end June 2017.
+Our partnership with the Federal Government will involve Telstra investing an additional almost $229 million of our own funds to build the 577 new sites as part of Rounds 1 and 2 of the Mobile Black Spot Program.
+This is over and above the billions of dollars we have spent on our mobile network in recent years.

-We’ve worked with State Governments in Victoria, New South Wales, Queensland, Tasmania, and Western Australia, as well as Local Governments, to attract tens of millions of dollars in additional targeted funding.
-This means we’re able to deliver a combined investment of over $340 million for regional telecommunications under the program.
+We’ve worked with State and Local Governments, to attract tens of millions of dollars in additional targeted funding.
+This means we’re able to deliver a combined investment of over $490 million for regional telecommunications under the program.